endofzero/Minecraft-Logparser/README.md

 The main reason this arose was to allow for me to enter the logs into SQL so I can better run queries against that data.

-Connects to the same database as hey0's mod, 'minecraft' by default.
+Connects to the database 'minecraft' by default.

+Your cronjob need only copy data from server.log into the master log file.
+Example:
+     cat server.log >> path/to/master.log

 Configuration
 =============